 3 Any submission of information under Article 6 of Appendix 30B (Rev.WRC-07), with the exception of submissions of new Member States seeking the acquisition of their respective national allotments3 for inclusion in the Appendix 30B Plan, shall be subject to these procedures.

-4 An administration requesting coordination for a satellite network under § 1 above shall send to the Bureau as early as possible before the end of the period established as a limit to bringing into use in No. 11.44, the due diligence information relating to the identity of the satellite network and the spacecraft manufacturer specified in Annex 2 to this Resolution.
+4 For any satellite network subject to § 1 above, administrations shall send to the Bureau no later than [30] days following the end of the period established as a limit to bringing into use in No. 11.44, the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch services provider specified in Annex 2 to this Resolution.

-5 An administration requesting a modification of the Region 2 Plan or additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above shall send to the Bureau as early as possible before the end of the period established as a limit to bringing into use in accordance with the relevant provisions of Article 4 of Appendix 30 and the relevant provisions of Article 4 of Appendix 30A, the due diligence information relating to the identity of the satellite network and the spacecraft manufacturer specified in Annex 2 to this Resolution.
+5 An administration requesting a modification of the Region 2 Plan or additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above shall send to the Bureau no later than [30] days following the end of the period established as a limit to bringing into use in accordance with the relevant provisions of Article 4 of Appendix 30 and the relevant provisions of Article 4 of Appendix 30A, the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch services provider specified in Annex 2 to this Resolution.

-6 An administration applying Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above shall send to the Bureau as early as possible before the end of the period established as a limit to bringing into use in § 6.1 of that Article, the due diligence information relating to the identity of the satellite network and the spacecraft manufacturer specified in Annex 2 to this Resolution.
+6 An administration applying Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above shall send to the Bureau no later than [30] days following the end of the period established as a limit to bringing into use in § 6.1 of that Article, the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch services provider specified in Annex 2 to this Resolution.

 7 The information to be submitted in accordance with § 4, 5 or 6 above shall be signed by an authorized official of the notifying administration or of an administration that is acting on behalf of a group of named administrations.